Pharmacy

 Since its founding in 1885, the University of Kansas School of Pharmacy has been a leader in pharmacy education.
 Since 1996, the school has only offered the Doctor of Pharmacy degree as the entry-level practice degree.
 The curriculum gives the student the knowledge, skills, and ability required of the pharmacy practitioner; it is comprehensive and produces a highly competent general practitioner.

 Both the undergraduate and graduate divisions have outstanding national and international reputations based on the excellence and productivity of the faculty.
-KU is consistently ranked in the top 5 among colleges/schools of pharmacy that receive National Institutes of Health research funding.
-KU’s School of Pharmacy was awarded more than $11 million in research grants and contracts from the NIH in fiscal year 2017.
+KU is consistently among the top colleges/schools of pharmacy that receive National Institutes of Health research funding.
+In 2022, KU’s School of Pharmacy was in the top ten for research grants and contracts awarded from the National Institutes of Health.

 The School of Pharmacy is fully accredited by the Accreditation Council for Pharmacy Education, 190 S. LaSalle St, Suite 2850, Chicago, IL 60603-4810, (312) 664-3575, info@acpe-accredit.org, the official accrediting body for American schools of pharmacy.